 I met the girl who uses your locker now.
 I forgot it was yours for a split second, until I saw the dot on the top left hand corner of the door, where you marked it with Sharpie to help you find it after you kept walking up and down that hallway looking for the right one.
 It happens, forgetfulness.
 She looked kinder than you ever were.

 She said, “Excuse me, can you help me open my locker?” in a scared voice that was like mine before I met you.
 Afraid to ask for help, afraid of being a burden, a bother to a complete stranger.
 But I helped her.
 I helped her open your locker and caught a peek inside.
 It was not like the inside of yours anymore.
-There were no post it notes that I wrote you with love quotes and jokes and just general messages to help you get through the day.
+There were no Post-It notes that I wrote you with love quotes and jokes and messages to help you get through the day.
 Do you have them, somewhere?
-Or did the school remove them, forcefully, without caring that I took too much time to find the perfect saying to make your days a little brighter, a little better?
+Or did the school remove them, forcefully, without caring that I took so much time to find the perfect saying to make your days a little brighter, a little better?

-And maybe it’s my fault because we’re always warned what an abusive relationship looks like but no one expects it from their friend.
-Maybe I was in denial and told myself that I’m not in an abusive friendship because nobody ever talks about when your abuser is a) your friend and b) a female.
-Maybe I’m to blame because every single warning sign was there in big red letters spelled out in the sky for all to see but I ignored them thinking, “that could never happen to me.
+And maybe it’s my fault because we’re always warned what abusive relationships look like, but no one expects it from their friend.
+Maybe I was in denial and told myself that I wasn’t in an abusive friendship because nobody ever talks about abusers who are a) your friend and b) a female.
+Maybe I’m to blame because every warning sign was there in big red letters spelled out in the sky for all to see but I ignored them, thinking, That could never happen to me.